Malreddy-Manogna/Employee-Attrition-Project/README.md

 # Employee-Attrition-Project
 ## Description
-The project analyzes employee data to identify key factors contributing to attrition, such as job satisfaction, performance, and compensation.
-It helps HR understand why employees leave and take informed actions to improve retention.
+The `Employee Attrition Project` analyzes employee-related data to uncover trends and key factors contributing to attrition, including job satisfaction, work environment, performance, and compensation.
+By understanding these patterns, HR personnel can take informed and timely actions to improve employee retention and maintain organizational stability.